- RIBA South Award Winner, 2021

 The new building has two distinct programmatic elements; the ﬁrst is the provision of a large chapel, allied with a series of internal and external waiting areas and ancillary spaces in which arriving mourners can congregate, designed sensitively to ensure arriving and departing mourners do not meet.
 The second element of the building is the more functional spaces for the cremator and administration and staff facilities.
 The catafalque (resting place for the coffin) provides the interface between the chapel and the more functional elements.
 Some mourners choose to witness the committal of the coffin so even functional spaces have a high quality finish.

-The overall form of the crematorium makes itself legible by way of two speciﬁc languages: the waiting areas, porte cochere and administration facilities are uniﬁed by a single low roof element and have their requirements for privacy addressed through clerestory windows; the chapel and crematory are identiﬁed by an upward-looking double-height volume clad in vertical timber rainscreen cladding and a dual-pitched sedum roof.
+The overall form of the crematorium is legible by way of two speciﬁc languages: The waiting areas, Porte Cochere and administration facilities are uniﬁed by a single low roof element; the chapel and crematory are identiﬁed by a double-height volume covered in vertical timber cladding and a dual-pitched sedum roof.

-The landscape and building design utilise the porte cochere as a primary identiﬁer upon a well-deﬁned axis of approach from the vehicular areas.
-This strategy, allied to the careful programmatic control of occupant movement internally, will help to orient all visitors to the site whilst serving to maximise the privacy and seclusion of the mourning parties.
+Landscape and building design utilise the Porte Cochere as a primary identiﬁer upon a well-deﬁned axis of approach from vehicular areas.
+This strategy, allied with careful programmatic control of occupant movement internally, helps to orient all visitors to the site whilst serving to maximise the privacy and seclusion of the mourning parties.